automatictester/crypto-exp/readme.md

 - Keys used in publik key cryptography are composed of a set of integers, not random sequence of bytes
 - Encrypt with recipient's public key to guarantee only he can decrypt it
 - Encrypt with your private key to prove authenticity

+### Digital Signatures

+- Use hybrid schemes with a signature calculated over hash of the data
+- Main variants:
+  - Deterministic, e.g. RSA
+  - Non-deterministic, e.g. typical variants of DSA
+- Signature strength depends on the strength of the component parts, i.e. public key algorithm, key size and message digest
+- Rule of thumb: make the public key algorithm the weakest part

+### DSA

+- Has multiple very different variants
+- Security of non-EC (including non-Ed) variants of DSA is based on difficulty of DLP (discreet logarithm problem)
+  \- similarly to DH
+- Signature consists of R and S - two signed integers
+- Signatures may vary slightly in length, due to presence, or lack, of a sign byte
+- Random value K is needed in non-deterministic variants of DSA for signing only and needs to remain secret
+- Signing: Signature = Sign ( MessageDigest, RandomValue, PrivateKey )
+- Verification: ( True, False ) = Verify ( MessageDigest, Signature, PublicKey )
+- Security of DSA depends on randomness of K. Weak RNG can compromise security of DSA
+- Variants:
+  - DSA
+  - ECDSA - DSA over Elliptic Curve
+  - DDSA - Deterministic DSA
+  - ECDDSA - Deterministic DSA over Elliptic Curve
+  - EdDSA - DSA with Edwards Curves (deterministic only):
+    - Ed25519 - 128 bits of security, combined only with SHA-512
+    - Ed448 - 224 bits of security, combined only with SHAKE256

 ### RSA